 Of course, we would never ever wish our pain on another person—we know too well what it’s like to hurt all the time; to be constantly sick… we wouldn’t dare wish any of this on our worst enemy.

 Empathy is a wonderful thing… To have the ability to “understand” what someone is going through, you can appreciate better what pain can be like—and therefore, treat us better.

-So, I figure that if people in the medical profession wore two left shoes for just one day, they will quickly be reminded what it’s like to live (and work) in pain—and hopefully consider their patient’s pain and symptoms/complaints more thoughtfully in the future.
+That’s why I figure if people in the medical profession wore two left shoes for just one day, they will quickly be taught what it’s like to live (and work) in pain—and hopefully consider their patient’s pain and symptoms/complaints more thoughtfully in the future.

-It should be a simple, yet effective experiment and/or reminder, don’t you think?
+It would be a simple, yet effective experiment… don’t you agree?

 Wouldn’t it be great to suddenly start seeing people in the medical profession wearing two left shoes?

 I’m just sayin’!